Affording college as an adult: Adult learners share tips

 Your school’s financial aid office might have additional financial opportunities that you can apply for.
 Reach out to administrators to see whether you qualify for school-based aid.

-If paying your tuition and fees in one lump sum is challenging, ask your institution whether it offers a more manageable payment plan.
+If paying your tuition and fees in one lump sum is challenging, ask your institution whether it offers a more manageable payment plan or need-based financial aid.

 Apply to scholarships and grants

-In addition to submitting the FAFSA, consider independent scholarship and grant options.
-Many local community organizations and professional groups offer scholarships and grants that do not need to be repaid.
+In addition to submitting the FAFSA, consider independent scholarship and grant options, since these do not need to be repaid.
+Many local community organizations and professional groups offer scholarships and grants.
 Women, people of color and other minority groups may qualify for aid.
 Though some scholarships are limited by age to traditional students, many are open to anyone enrolled in higher education.

 Your current employer may offer support for continuing education, including tuition reimbursement or financial assistance for textbooks and supplies.
 Even if they don’t contribute financially, your employer may allow you to complete a portion of your schoolwork on company time.
 This kind of investment in employees can be a win-win, both developing the workforce and helping with talent retention.